 7. Disappearing when needed and claims to be robustly busy.
-She won’t mind if you need help because helping you won’t benefit her in anyway?
+She won’t mind if you need help because helping you won’t benefit her in any way?
 Letting you feel alone, helpless and drowning with all her fake promises.

-8. But is popping like a ghost when she is the one in dire need and acting like a boss—it is must to prioritize her demands ASAP!
+8. But is popping like a ghost when she is the one in dire need and acting like a boss—it is a must to prioritize her demands ASAP!